matheus-beck-qa/frameworks-speed-test/README.md

 ---

-## **📊 Results & Analysis**

-- The execution times of each test framework can be seen inside https://github.com/matheus-beck-qa/frameworks-speed-test/actions
-- Excel file for reference: `Frameworks Performance Benchmark.xlsx`

----

 ## **📜 GitHub Actions Workflow**

 The **GitHub Actions** workflow (`.github/workflows/test.yml`) executes the tests in parallel on the same browser (chrome).
 The workflow:

 - Runs all four frameworks **simultaneously**.
 - Varies the number of test executions per framework.
+- The execution time of each test framework can be seen inside https://github.com/matheus-beck-qa/frameworks-speed-test/actions/workflows/test.yml
+- Excel file for reference: `Frameworks Performance Benchmark.xlsx`

 ---